 Key Things to Know About Debt Consolidation & Your Credit

-You can check out our Debt Consolidation Overview if you don’t know exactly how it works, but the basic theory behind debt consolidation is that you can use a new loan or line of credit to pay off existing debt obligations in order to garner a lower overall interest rate and a more manageable monthly payment.
+- Debt consolidation involves using a new loan or line of credit to pay off existing debts in order to get a lower overall interest rate and a more manageable monthly payment.

 How Does Debt Consolidation Affect Your Credit?